VKCOM/vk-miniapps-deploy/README.md

 If you grep URL paths, you can use environment variable `CI_URLS = true`.

 ## Troubleshooting:
-If you get error `User authorization failed: invalid session`, try this comand:
+If you get an error `User authorization failed: invalid session`, try this comand:
 ```bash
 rm ~/.config/configstore/@vkontakte/vk-miniapps-deploy.json
 ```